Plug-In RIS: A Novel Approach to Fully Passive Reconfigurable Intelligent Surfaces: Proposed Plug-in RIS Structure

 \section{Proposed Plug-in RIS Structure}

 This section illustrates the structure of the proposed plug-in RIS.
-In the plug-in RIS structure, sub-RIS units are placed with appropriate spacing, each pre-configured to cover a specific spatial segment within a well-known dead zone.
+In the plug-in RIS structure, sub-RIS units are placed with appropriate spacing, each pre-configured to cover a specific spatial segment within a {known dead zone}.
 Based on environmental blockage and path loss conditions, the sub-RIS units can be positioned on either the BS or UE side.
 The spacing between sub-RIS units should increase as they are deployed farther from the BS.
 We subsequently formulate the minimum spacing between sub-RIS units.
-Additionally, in Section \ref{Sec: Sim results}, we illustrate the dead zone spatial segments through a graphical example using the simulation setup parameters.

 Maintaining an appropriate spacing between sub-RIS units is crucial for reducing power leakage to other segments within the dead zone, which is particularly beneficial in MU scenarios as it leads to decreased interference.
-Leveraging the beamforming gain offered by the massive MIMO antenna array at the BS, forming a narrow beam precisely directed to a specific spatial area becomes feasible.
+Leveraging the beamforming gain offered by the large antenna array at the BS, forming a narrow beam precisely directed to a specific spatial area becomes feasible.
 This beam's coverage area, termed footprint, is determined by the distance from the BS and the emitted signal's beamwidth.
-Exploiting this property of massive MIMO arrays enables the BS to illuminate only the corresponding sub-RIS based on the UE's location.
+Exploiting this property of large arrays enables the BS to illuminate only the corresponding sub-RIS based on the UE's location.
 In Fig. \ref{fig:SystemModel}, an illustration of adjacent sub-RISs separated by $\Delta$ is shown.
 To establish a closed-form expression for $\Delta$, we initially define the length of each side of the sub-RIS along the $i$-axis (where $i \in \{ x,y \}$) as $\iota_i = M_i \delta_i$.
 Note that $M_i$ represents the number of reflectors across the $i$-axis, and for simplicity in notation, we eliminated the sub-RIS's index.
 The footprint of the received beam should exclusively cover the intended sub-RIS.
 Assuming uniform spacing between sub-RISs, the effective footprint diameter (EFD) can be computed as $\textrm{EFD} = 2\Delta + \iota$.
 Consequently, $\Delta$ can be derived as follows:

 In order to determine the EFD, we consider half-power beamwidth (HPBW) that encompasses an effective portion of the radiated power \cite{gopi2020intelligent}.
 It is worth mentioning that an antenna can differentiate between two adjacent sources if the angular separation between them exceeds half of the first-null beamwidth (FNBW), which is approximately equivalent to HPBW, i.e., $\textrm{HPBW} \approx \frac{\textrm{FNBW}}{2}$ \cite{balanis2015antenna}.
 The HPBW of an antenna array along the $i$-axis ($i \in \{ x, y \}$) can be calculated using the following formula \cite{van2002optimum}: